Digital documentation on the construction site: No more paper chaos

 - Data is manually entered into the system

-- Photos from private phones are sent via WhatsApp
+- Photos from private phones arrive via WhatsApp

-A complete construction documentation covers six core areas — from daily reports to photo documentation and time tracking.
+A full construction documentation covers six core areas — from daily reports to photo documentation and time tracking.

-Construction managers and project leaders must ensure all relevant processes are recorded transparently:
+Site managers and project managers must ensure all relevant processes are recorded in a traceable way:

 - Daily reports: Who was where and when?
 What work was performed?

-- Material usage: Materials used with quantities, batches, and suppliers
+- Material usage: Materials used, including quantities, batches, and suppliers

 - Photo documentation: Before/after shots, hidden lines, defects, and progress